tact-lang/jetton/dev-docs/CONTRIBUTING.md

 - Improving documentation and tooling
 - Optimizing Tact source code

-If you want to add new functionality that hasn't been implemented before, it's better to open the issue first and disscuss it with the maintainers
+If you want to add new functionality that hasn't been implemented before, it's better to open the issue first and discuss it with the maintainers

 ## Tests